MeganClo/README-generator/README.md

 ## Usage
-To use this application to easily create a professional README.md file, simply type "node index" while making sure you're in the correct directory.
-Answer the prompts, and when the prompts are finished, a README.md file will be created in the dist directory.
+To use this application to easily create a professional README file, simply type "node index" while making sure you're in the correct directory.
+Answer the prompts, and when the prompts are finished, a README file will be created in the "dist" directory.
 If one already existed it will overwrite that file.

 ## License-Information :label: